shoaibsufi/2014-01-14-manchester/shell/README.md

     MATLAB_LOCATION=/Applications/MATLAB_R2013a.app/bin
     export PATH=$MATLAB_LOCATION:$PATH

-Using `nano` make a file called `hello.m` and put the following contents in and save the file:
+Now using `nano` make a file called `hello.m` and put the following contents in and save the file:

     disp(‘hello’)
     exit()